UnO: Unsupervised Occupancy Fields for Perception and Forecasting

 Below we visualize UnO’s occupancy at the present time, unrolled across an entire sequence from the urban driving dataset Argoverse 2.
 We show two views: the perspective view has occupancy coloured by z in the ego frame, while the first person view has occupancy coloured by depth.
 The camera images are provided for reference, and not used as input.

+We observe that UnO can capture all objects in the scene, including vulnerable road users like the cyclist.
 In this highway driving scenario collected from one of our trucks, UnO is able to perceive a couch on the highway, which it has never seen during training, an impressive example of generalization.

 • different vehicle platforms with different sensor setups (passenger car in the argoverse dataset, autonomous truck in the highway dataset)